2014–15 Chelsea F.C. season

 The 2014–15 season was Chelsea Football Club's 101st competitive season, 26th consecutive season in the top flight of English football, 23rd consecutive season in the Premier League, and 109th year in existence as a football club.
 In addition to the domestic league, Chelsea participated in the UEFA Champions League after qualifying directly for the group stage by finishing third in the league last season.
 The club secured its fourth Premier League title by beating Crystal Palace on 3 May 2015.

-The season was the first since 2000–01 without Frank Lampard, who joined Manchester City and later New York City FC.
+The season was the first since 2000–01 without Frank Lampard, who joined Manchester City.